luannt1010/PhoBert-VietNamClickBait-Recognize/README.md

 This project detects whether a Vietnamese news headline or article is **clickbait** or **non-clickbait** using PhoBERT.
-The current version supports model training, validation threshold tuning, test-set evaluation, command-line inference, web crawling utilities, local PhoBERT model folders, and a Streamlit app for interactive prediction.
+The current version supports model training, validation threshold tuning, test-set evaluation, command-line inference, web crawling utilities, local PhoBERT model folders, and a Streamlit with FastAPI implement app for interactive prediction.